fortitudo-tech/fortitudo.tech/README.rst

 Fortitudo Technologies Open Source
 ==================================

-This package allows you to freely explore open-source implementations of some of our fundamental technologies under the `GNU General Public License, Version 3
+This package allows users to freely explore open-source implementations of some of our fundamental technologies under the `GNU General Public License, Version 3
 <https://www.gnu.org/licenses/gpl-3.0.html>`_.